`Regression Anytime' with Brute-Force SVD Truncation: Introduction

 Despite this tremendous promise, `regression later' has not replaced `regression now' as the default algorithm for numerical approximation of conditional expectations in its first 15 years.
 In our view, there are at least three reasons for this. (i) The method is harder to implement than `regression now' as it requires implementing not only the basis functions but also their conditionals expectations.
 On top of this, in `regression later', basis choice is restricted to functions with known closed-form conditional expectations while it is almost unrestricted in `regression now'. (ii) It took time to become clear that the most successful applications of `regression later' seem to be outside the original optimal stopping setting of \cite{GY}, see e.g. \cite{BS, Bal, PS, BGS2, BP}.
 Crucially, \cite{BS} pointed out that, under mild assumptions, Malliavin derivatives of the quantity of interest can be computed without additional error in `regression later'.
 This observation is (largely) irrelevant for optimal stopping.
-Yet it implies that one of the greatest difficulties of `regression now' (see \cite{AA} for discussion and control variates) does not exist in the `regression later' setting. (iii) Finally, while `regression later' promises to converge much faster than Monte Carlo and thus `regression now', there is, despite partial results in \cite{Bal}, a lack of theoretical support for this claim.
+Yet it implies that one of the greatest difficulties of `regression now', namely the variance explosion of the stochatic derivative weights, does not exist in the `regression later' setting (see \cite{AA} for discussion and control variates within `regression now'). (iii) Finally, while `regression later' promises to converge faster than `regression now', there is, despite partial results in \cite{Bal}, a lack of theoretical support for this claim.
 The main obstacle in the theoretical analysis is that the usual derivations of convergence rates for regression problems rely on truncations to stabilize the approximation.
 Yet, basically, this truncation would have to be applied after the regression but before the closed-form calculation -- thus destroying the scope for making the calculation in closed-form.